magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

   (not-found "Page non found"))
 ```

-Now disable the JavaScript engine of your browser again and visit the
+Now [disable the JavaScript engine][33] of your browser again and visit the
 [shopping][2] URI.

 You should see the Shopping Calculator page showing the default field